Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 The brains aren't connected to the lips.

-The lips are just regurgitating large language models, and their LLMs got trained by watching Fox News or CNN or whatever.
+And their LLMs got trained by watching Fox News or CNN or whatever.

-Now, what's interesting to me is that uh Tesla, you know, the Elon Musk, uh, the robotics company, they just announced that they're going to be shipping a robot, looks like next year, with an LLM in the robot.
+Now, what's interesting to me is that Tesla, you know, the Elon Musk, the robotics company, they just announced that they're going to be shipping a robot, looks like next year, with an LLM in the robot.

-So now, and uh this was obvious.
+So now, and this was obvious.

 I mean, this was going to happen sooner or later.